Chapter 3.08

 (H) City Equipment Repair.
 Procurement of parts and/or service for repairs to City equipment, which includes City vehicles and other motorized fleet related equipment.

 (I) Emergencies.
-The City Manager, Assistant City Manager or Director of Finance may execute contracts without the use of a competitive method without prior approval of City Council when procurements are (1) for goods, materials, equipment, supplies or services which are required to remedy an exigent situation where the health, safety, welfare or quality of welfare of the public or public property is endangered or severely reduced if immediate corrective or preventive action is not taken, (2) to prevent or minimize serious disruption in City services, or (3) in the reasonable opinion of the City Manager, Assistant City Manager, or Director of Finance, whenever the best interests of the City is served.
-The Procurement Officer/designee shall implement procedures to meet these requirements and, when practicable, conduct an open market procurement for the award of an emergency contract.
+The City Manager, Assistant City Manager, or Director of Finance may execute contracts without the use of a competitive method without prior approval of the City Council when procurements are (1) for goods, materials, equipment, supplies, or services that are required to remedy an exigent situation where the health, safety, welfare or quality of welfare of the public or public property is endangered or severely reduced if immediate corrective or preventive action is not taken, (2) to prevent or minimize serious disruption in City services, or (3) in the reasonable opinion of the City Manager, Assistant City Manager, or Director of Finance, whenever the best interests of the City are served.
+The Procurement Officer/Designee shall implement procedures to meet these requirements and, when practicable, conduct an open market procurement for the award of an emergency contract.
 Any emergency purchases made in excess of the City Manager’s threshold authority shall be submitted to City Council for approval as soon as practicable.
 (Ord.
+1645 § 7, 2024; Ord.
 1599 § 1 (Exh.
 A), 2022; Ord.
 1398 § 2 (Exh.
 A), 2010; Ord.
 1347 § 1, 2008.
 Formerly 3.08.080)

 3.08.150 Use of City forces.